Last Updated: September 10, 2020 9:34 am EDT

-Small businesses are the fabric of our local communities – and Coca-Cola in Canada is taking a number of actions to support the people and families behind these stores.
+Small businesses are the fabric of our local communities – and Coca-Cola is taking a number of actions to support the people and families behind these businesses.

-In response to the COVID-19 pandemic, Coca-Cola has partnered with Sheridan College’s Centre for Advanced Manufacturing and Design Technologies (CAMDT) to produce and distribute protective countertop shields for small businesses.
+In response to the COVID-19 pandemic, Coca-Cola partnered with Sheridan College’s Centre for Advanced Manufacturing and Design Technologies (CAMDT) to produce and distribute protective countertop shields for small stores and businesses in Ontario.

-These cashier shields will be installed in local convenience stores and restaurants and will act as a protective barrier between customers and store staff, which will help business owners continue to operate while maintaining physical distancing measures.
+These cashier shields were installed in local convenience stores and restaurants throughout the summer and will provide a protective barrier between customers and store staff.
+This will help business owners continue to operate while maintaining physical distancing measures.

-Soreanu explained that the project started when Coca-Cola spoke to their customers and realized that a number of smaller, local businesses did not have protective shields or guards installed in their stores or only had temporary solutions.
+The vision for the project was born when Coca-Cola spoke to local retail and restaurant partners, and realized that a number of smaller businesses did not have protective shields or guards installed in their stores.

-Coca-Cola in Canada is represented by two businesses, Coca-Cola Ltd. and Coke Canada Bottling, who produces, distributes, merchandises and sells Coca-Cola across the country.
-Coca-Cola Ltd. is investing $75,000 to fund the purchase of materials and lead the project.
-Coke Canada Bottling is sourcing the locations and stores that need protective shields and will lead distribution and delivery.
+Coca-Cola in Canada is represented by two businesses, Coca-Cola Ltd. and Coke Canada Bottling, who locally produces, distributes and sells a variety of Coca-Cola products across the country.
+Coca-Cola Ltd. invested $75,000 to fund the purchase of materials and lead the project.
+Coke Canada Bottling sourced the locations and stores that needed protective shields and led local distribution.

 “Since the beginning of this pandemic, Coke Canada Bottling has been working in our local communities help our foodservice and retail customers during these difficult times,” said Kathy Murphy, Vice President Public Affairs and Communications at Coke Canada Bottling.
 “With a long-standing presence in the Brampton community, working alongside Sheridan College, was a wonderful opportunity for local businesses to come together, and make a difference”.

-"I feel very lucky that Coca-Cola selected us [for this pilot] and they are thinking about small businesses in the community,” he continued.
+"I feel very lucky that Coca-Cola selected us and are thinking about small businesses in the community.”